vcali/elk-ec2/README.md

   * A lot of network ACLs, ensuring access only to the user, Oracle (to download latest Java), ELK repository and between instances
   * 3 instances - one for each app

-After the deploy of the infrastructure, the image will log in all 3 instances and install their designed app.
-If AWS takes too long to start the instances (which happened during the development), Ansible is set to retry login up to 10 times.
-The same behavior is set to happen if the download of Java or Nginx fail (also happened during the development).
-Nginx is not a part of ELK Stack, however I decided to run it on top of Kibana.

 When the ELK Stack deploy finishes, a second image will be built.
 That second image will start a simple webserver and the Filebeat app.
 During the process, Logstash's IP will be retrieved and injected into Filebeat's configuration.